lpsm-dev/personal-resume/README.md

 This will give you access to the code on your **local machine**.

+## ➤ Patterns and Tools <a name = "techs"></a>

+In this project i'm using:

+- JavaScript and NPM,
+- Docker containers,
+- GitHub Actions,
+- Pre-commit, hadolint, trivy, snyk and gitleaks,
+- Conventional commits and Semantic release.

 ## ➤ Description <a name = "description"></a>

 This project it's a simply CLI that resume my career.
 The idea it's display this information through the terminal using npx.